Enteee/duckpond.ch/_drafts/reMarkable.md

 # Conclusion

-I have been using the reMarkable for a few weeks now and I am very satisfied with the product.
+After having used the reMarkable for a few weeks now I am still very satisfied with the product.
 The overall user experience is very good.
 And the graphite tips don't wear out too fast.
 For the future I would like to see the following features
 implemented: